- Position: Lecturer in Work and Employment Relations

 - Website: Twitter | LinkedIn | Googlescholar | Researchgate | ORCID

-I am interested in participatory research methods and have written on the co-production of research with non-academic partners.
+I am interested in ensuring that academic research has impact and have written on the co-production of research between academics and other stakeholders

 Combating climate change: The role of labour LUBS Challenge Fund (£21,778) with Dr Vera Trappmann (PI)